sagarikamehta/sagarikamehta/README.md

 ### Hi there! 😄

-🔭 Currently, I'm working as a Business Analyst.
+🔭 Currently, I'm working as a Business Analyst - IT.